khuship0104/auction_market/README.md

     This ensures the LLM is not just guessing, but is grounded in real calculations.

 # WHAT'S LEFT TO DO
-    1. Only StrategicBidderAgent is LLM based (for speed purposes).
-    2. Add plots/visualizations
+    1. Add plots/visualizations
-    3. improve the prompts
+    2. improve the prompts
-    4. add history so bidders can adjust behavior over multiple rounds
+    3. add history so bidders can adjust behavior over multiple rounds
-    5. jupyter notebook
+    4. jupyter notebook